Skip to main content

 Connect to cluster

 4. In the Details tab, find the Endpoint.
+Copy it for use in the next step.

 Connect to Redis instance

-redis-cli -h {ENDPOINT} -p {PORT} {COMMAND}
+redis-cli -h {ENDPOINT} -p {PORT}

-{ENDPOINT}Endpoint information retrieved from the Details tab
+{ENDPOINT}The endpoint from the Details tab

 Change parameter group

+Select a group that matches the engine version and cluster mode of the cluster.
+Be aware that changes in parameter values may impact service operations.
 If a parameter group change is already in progress, a new request may fail.